Image Credit Squidoodle

 The WBA (Whole Brain Architecture) Prize will be awarded to the most biologically plausible entry applied for the prize, with US$4,000 grant (from WBAI) and up to US$1,000 travel grant to speak at NeurIPS 2019 (from the organizer).

-To apply for the prize, you must submit a summary and source code (the way for submission will be announced in September).
+To apply for the prize, you must submit a summary and source code to the EasyChair page.

 You must write your team ID and the date of application at the top of the summary.